paulmillr/noble-hashes/README.md

 for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.

-### Memory dumps
+### Memory dumping

 The library shares state buffers between hash function calls.
 The buffers are zeroed-out after each call.
-However, if an attacker can read application memory, you are doomed in any case: - At some point, input will be a string and strings are immutable in JS: there is no way to overwrite them with zeros.
-For example: deriving key from `scrypt(password, salt)` where password and salt are strings - Input from a file will stay in file buffers - Input / output will be re-used multiple times in application which means it could stay in memory - `await anything()` will always write all internal variables (including numbers) to memory.
+However, if an attacker can read application memory, you are doomed in any case:

+- At some point, input will be a string and strings are immutable in JS: there is no way to overwrite them with zeros.
+For example: deriving key from `scrypt(password, salt)` where password and salt are strings
+- Input from a file will stay in file buffers
+- Input / output will be re-used multiple times in application which means it could stay in memory
+- `await anything()` will always write all internal variables (including numbers) to memory.
 With async functions / Promises there are no guarantees when the code chunk would be executed.
-Which means attacker can have plenty of time to read data from memory - There is no way to guarantee anything about zeroing sensitive data without complex tests-suite which will dump process memory and verify that there is no sensitive data left.
+Which means attacker can have plenty of time to read data from memory
+- There is no way to guarantee anything about zeroing sensitive data without complex tests-suite which will dump process memory and verify that there is no sensitive data left.
 For JS it means testing all browsers (incl. mobile), which is complex.
 And of course it will be useless without using the same test-suite in the actual application that consumes the library

 ### Supply chain security